wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 33 And he was examined before the lawful tribunal of his country ; and they were all valiant warriors and chief captains in the land of Columbia.

-34 Howbeit, when the council had weighed well the matter, they declared him guilty of treason, and that he should suffer death.
+34 Howbeit, when the council* had weighed well the matter, they declared him guilty of treason, and that he should suffer death.

+* Court-Martial.

 35 Nevertheless, they recommended him to the mercy of James, the chief governor of the land of Columbia,